giammin/ReprMinimalApi/README.md

 # ReprMinimalApi

-some experiments with minimal api and REPR
+a kind of template for a minimal api project that use REPR and Result matching